pedroteixeiraw/SQL-intro/README.md

 ALTER TABLE student ADD gpa DECIMAL(3, 2);
 ```

-With this command we just added a new column 'gpa', with the data type 'DECIMAL(3,2)'.
-This new column will have three digits, with two of the digits occuring after the decimal point.
+With this command we just added a new column 'gpa', with the data type 'DECIMAL(3,2)', this new column will have three digits, with two of the digits occuring after the decimal point.